palmerr23/ESP32-PSU/README.md

 # ESP32-PSU

+These files relate to a project published in Silicon Chip magazine in May/June 2021. https://www.siliconchip.com.au/

 A general purpose ESP32 breakout board, optimised for lab instrument control, and a single channel hybrid power supply module.

 Two separate versions of the Open Weather code are provided for the 2.8" and 3.5" display options.
 They should be compiled and loaded using your own OWM token. https://openweathermap.org/appid